Bitcoin Verdict

 Jimmy Song / Paperback

-Build a Bitcoin library from scratch in Python.
-Elliptic curves, signatures, transaction parsing, SPV, segwit.
-The hands-on companion to Mastering Bitcoin.
-You finish this book knowing how Bitcoin works because you wrote it.
+Pick this if you learn best by building.
+You write a Bitcoin library from scratch in Python - elliptic curves, signatures, transaction parsing, SPV, segwit - as the hands-on companion to Mastering Bitcoin.
+You finish knowing how Bitcoin works because you built it yourself.

 View on Amazon